Pages

 Unlike its North American counterparts, the "Media Torta" has no seats.
 That does not mean, however, that the weekly audiences, varying from ten to sexteen thousand, stand up to hear a concert.
 The "Media Torta" provides comfortable grass-covered bleachers which stretch away in fanshaped rows from the large open-air stage.
 From the higher seats, Bogotans can not only hear the excellent programs, but can also feast their eyes on their beautiful city, spread out across the valley below them.

-While the National band of Bogota plays selections from the world's best music, food peddlers -- even as in the United States! -- thread their way through the crowds selling soft drinks, peanuts and obleas, a Colombian sandwich made of sweet wafers.
+While the National Band of Bogota plays selections from the world's best music, food peddlers -- even as in the United States! -- thread their way through the crowds selling soft drinks, peanuts and obleas, a Colombian sandwich made of sweet wafers.

-Concert music is not the only attraction on the "Media Torta" programs.
-The Popular Culture Section of the Colombian Ministry of Education, which is in charge of the concerts, makes a point of stressing nativ Colombian art.
-Accordingly, if you visit Bogota stadium, you may also see troupes of brillantly-clad dancers, in traditional costume, performing some typical number such as the "danza de los canastillos," or dance of the baskets.
+ing some typical number such as the "danza de los canastillos," or dance of the baskets.
 Or you may hear a trio, accompanied by guitars, singing the haunting folk-melody of "Barranquilla Querida," a favorite on the coast, or perhaps the "El Trapiche," popular with workers in the sugar cane fields of Central Colombia.

 BALLPLAYERS OFFER MANY PET ALIBIS

 1. "I was looking for a fast ball."
 (After striking out) 2.
 "The sun got in my eyes."
 (A dropped fly ball) 3.
 "It took a bad hop."
 (Booted grounder) 4.
 "I didn't think he was going to run."
 (Holding ball while runner scored from third) 5.
 "My spike hung."
 (Thrown out stretching) 6.
 "I thought there were two out."
 (Doubled on fly ball) 7.
 "The ball slipped out of my hand."
 (Wild throw) 8.
 "The catcher tipped my bat."
 (Has taken third strike) 9.
 "Them balls this year is deader than ever."
 (Has flied out four times) 10.
-"Two of the globes are out in the light out there."
-(Line dribe has gone by him for a triple) 11.
+"Two of the globes are out in that light out there."
+(Line drive has gone by him for a triple) 11.
 "These bats ain't got no wood in 'em."
 (Two pop-up in a row) 12.
 "That mound needs building up in front."
 (Just made a wild pitch) 13.
 "He's pitching right out of that sign in center field."
 (Has struck out again) 14.
 "The pitcher balked."
 (Caught off first) 15.
 "I got the uniforms mixed."
 (Has thrown to wrong base)

-They go on and on, but the prize was pulled after a muffed fly ball on a cloudy afternoon :
+They go on and on, but the prize was pulled after a muffed fly ball on a cloudy afternoon:

 "A drop of rain got in my eye" explained the victim.